Discretionary Trust Tax (DTT)

 - approved superannuation schemes.

-You must complete self-assessment returns for the 6% and 1% DTT and send them to Revenue with the tax due.
-Interest will not be charged if this is not done within the time-limits above.
+You must complete self-assessment Form IT4 for the 6% and Form IT32 for the 1% DTT and send them to Revenue with the tax due.
+Interest will be charged on late payments.

 Payments of Discretionary Trust Tax